Wabanaki Tribes

-ABOUT THE Wabanaki
+ABOUT THE WABANAKI

-The Wabanaki Confederacy (Waponahki) — translated as “People of the First Light” or “Dawnland” — currently comprises five principal nations: the Mi’kmaq, Maliseet, Passamaquoddy, Penobscot, and Abenaki, and stretches from Newfoundland in the north, to mid-Maine in the south, and parts of Quebec in the west.
+The Wabanaki Confederacy (Waponahki) — translated as “People of the First Light” or “Dawnland” — currently comprises five principal nations: the Mi’kmaq, Maliseet, Passamaquoddy, Penobscot, and Abenaki, and stretches from Newfoundland in the north to mid-Maine in the south, and parts of Quebec in the west.
 Historically, the confederacy united five Algonquin language-speaking Indian tribes.
-While the Wabanaki Confederacy was disbanded in 1862, the Mi’kmaq, Maliseet, Passamaquoddy, Penobscot nations still exist and remain closely aligned, in part because all peoples claiming Wabanaki lineage have forbearers from multiple Wabanaki and colonial ancestries.
+While the Wabanaki Confederacy was disbanded in 1862, the Mi’kmaq, Maliseet, Passamaquoddy, and Penobscot nations still exist and remain closely aligned, in part because all peoples claiming Wabanaki lineage have forbearers from multiple Wabanaki and colonial ancestries.

 As Europeans settled and seized land, the Wabanaki were relegated to remote and isolated places.
 Such is still the case today.
 A large share of the nearly 8,700 members of the four Wabanaki tribes in Maine reside in Aroostook and Washington counties — the northern and eastern portions of the state — in what are among the most economically challenged counties in the country.
-All the tribes have highly skilled artisans who continue to produce beautiful works of art — baskets, drums, carvings, canoes, jewelry and other traditional items.
+All the tribes have highly skilled artisans who continue to produce beautiful works of art — baskets, drums, carvings, canoes, jewelry, and other traditional items.

 Each of the Wabanaki tribes has its own territory made up of reservation, trust and/or fee lands.
-Trust lands, which include reservations, are parcels that are owned and controlled by the tribes but placed under trust protection by the federal Bureau of Indian Affairs.
+Trust lands, which include reservations, are parcels that are owned and controlled by the tribes but placed under trust protection by the Federal Bureau of Indian Affairs.
 Fee lands do not enjoy the same protected status as trust lands and may be traded, sold, or mortgaged under the same conditions that apply to lands owned by non-Natives in Maine.

 Peskotomuhkati